pH-7/GoodJsCode/readme.md

 <!-- New Section (page) -->
 <!-- (c) Pierre-Henry Soria -->

-## Don’t comment what it does ❌ Write what it does ✅
+## Don’t comment on what it does ❌ Write what it does ✅

 It's crucial to name your functions and variables in simple and explicit words so that they say what they do (just by reading their names).